List of Features and examples of them that RGraph supports

 - Fetching data from an XML file (AJAX)

 How to use AJAX in conjunction with XML to fetch data from the server.
 This example shows you how you can fetch an XML file and then use the browser based XML parsing to extract data from that file.
 There's also a set of quick AJAX functions (eg RGraph.AJAX.getJSON() ) that you can use to fetch data from different types of file.

-Previous versions of RGraph had just one gutter setting - now there's four: top/bottom/left/right.
+Previous versions of RGraph had just one margin setting - now there's four: top/bottom/left/right.
 This allows you to get more from the space that's available on the cnvas - reducing wasted whitespace.

 Examples of keys in charts

 How you can use keys to help you and you users to identify elements and datasets on your chart.
-Keys can be in two formats - graph and gutter.
-This determines the positioning of the key - either in the gutter or on the main part of the chart.
+Keys can be in two formats - graph and margin.
+This determines the positioning of the key - either in the margin or on the main part of the chart.